 In our proof-of-concept application, we focused on an example pair of modalities, JAC and NDI.
-The Jacobian Determinant, or JD, is a voxel-wise measure of the volumetric changes that are computed from the deformation needed to precisely match each subject-specific structural MR image to a population-specific MRI template.
-Relative to the more commonly used voxel based morphometry (VBM), tensor-based morphometry analyses derive JDs volumetric changes from non-linear warp fields, rather than from signal intensities alone (Avants et al., 2011; Chung et al., 2001; Villalon et al., 2011).
+The Jacobian Determinant, or JD, is a voxel-wise measure of the volumetric changes that are computed from the deformation needed to precisely match each subject-specific structural MR image to a populationspecific MRI template.
+Relative to the more commonly used voxel based morphometry (VBM), tensorbased morphometry analyses derive JDs volumetric changes from non-linear warp fields, rather than from signal intensities alone (Avants et al., 2011; Chung et al., 2001; Villalon et al., 2011).
 In turn, the NDI has been associated with microscopic variability in the neurite architecture and geometry, highlighting the viability of the NDI as a proxy measure for biological changes in the neuropil (i.e. dendrites, axons, and glial filaments).
 The NDI is also considered a more sensitive diffusion-imaging metric compared to the canonical diffusion tensor imaging (DTI) imaging measures such as FA, MD, and RD.
 Notably, when clustering the embeddings in an unsupervised manner, we were able to demonstrate the creation of clusters based on brain data only, which map to differences in phenotypic dimensions.
 In addition to checking statistical significance of those differences, we also demonstrated through bootstrap analysis that those differences in phenotypic dimensions are not random with respect to the partitioning generated by the clustering algorithm.
-In addition, we also demonstrated robustness and decode fidelity across a wider range of input and decode combinations (Table 2).
-As an example, when decoding NDI from 1,2,3, or 4 modalities, the MSE remains below 1% maximum, while reconstructing JAC the MSE remains bounded within 2% maximum.
-In this context, it should be noted that while in principle a fusion model with a higher number of modalities would surpass a model with fewer ones, this statement would need to be modulated in terms of model capacity, data availability and, importantly, use-case.
-There may therefore be different optimal number of modalities for different use-cases, which we feel should be investigated in future work based on the architecture we present here.
 Also, when examining the phenotypic "profiles" of these clusters, in spite of the narrow age range (25-45) and, in general, great homogeneity of the HCP sample of healthy individuals (i.e. comparatively little variance to encode), we were able to detect both some expected and sensible associations, and some interesting, and novel characteristics of the cohort we stratified.